unt-libraries/django-name/docs/configuration.rst

 **Default**: ``None``

-When set, this will display on the about page as a point of contact for adding a name record to the app.
+When set, this will display on the about page as a point of contact for adding name records to the app.

 Feed
 ----